-- A. Chair the school safety team; - B. Lead the investigation of incidents of harassment, intimidation, and bullying in the school; and - C. Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, and bullying in the school.
+- A. Chair the school safety/school climate team; - B. Lead the investigation of incidents of harassment, intimidation, and bullying in the school; and - C. Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, and bullying in the school.

-School Safety Team
+School Safety/School Climate Team

-The district shall form a school safety team in each school to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school and to address school climate issues such as harassment, intimidation, or bullying.
+The board shall form a school safety/school climate team in each school to develop, foster, and maintain a positive school climate by focusing on the ongoing, systemic process and practices in the school and to address school climate issues such as harassment, intimidation, or bullying.
 The school safety team shall meet at least two times per school year.

-The school safety team shall be appointed by the principal and consist of the principal or his or her designee who, if possible, shall be a senior administrator; a teacher in the school; the school anti-bullying specialist; a parent of a student in the school; and other members to be determined by the principal.
+The school safety/school climate team shall consist of the principal or his or her designee; a teacher in the school; the school anti-bullying specialist; a parent of a student in the school; and other members determined by the principal.
 The school anti-bullying specialist shall serve as the chair of the school safety team.